LearnWeb3DAO/ICO/README.md

   };
   ```

-- Compile the contract, open up a terminal pointing at`hardhat-tutorial` directory and execute this command
+- Compile the contract, open up a terminal pointing at `hardhat-tutorial` directory and execute this command:

   ```bash
      npx hardhat compile
   ```

-- To deploy, open up a terminal pointing at`hardhat-tutorial` directory and execute this command
+- Execute this command in the same directory to deploy the contract:
   ```bash
     npx hardhat run scripts/deploy.js --network rinkeby
   ```
-- Save the CryptoDevToken Contract Address that was printed on your terminal in your notepad, you would need it futher down in the tutorial.
+- Save the CryptoDevToken Contract Address that was printed on your terminal in your notepad.
+You will need it futher down in the tutorial.

 ### Website